end2endzone/ShellAnything/UserManual.md

 The `fileextensions` attribute validates a menu based on the file's extension selected by the user.

 If `fileextensions` attribute is specified, the file's extension selected by the user must match for the validation to be successful.
-To specify multiple file extension, one must separate each extensions with the `;` character.
+To specify multiple file extensions, one must separate each extension with the `;` character.
 If multiple file extensions are specified, **at least one** extension must match for the validation to be successful.

-If multiple files are selected, the file extension of each element must match **at least one** allowed file extension for the validation to be successful.
+If multiple files are selected, ***each file*** must match **at least one** allowed file extension for the validation to be successful.

 If `fileextensions` attribute is not specified, then the validation is successful.